solegym/solegym-src/content/faq/_index.md

 ### Frequently Asked Questions

-Below FAQ are some common concerns of our clients before purchasing the <br> theme, if you have other questions, please just send it to demo@email.com
+Below FAQ are some common concerns of our clients, if you have other questions, please just send it to Sportingfitness01@gmail.com or solegymcn@gmail.com.